Exabyte-io/materials-designer/README.md

 - remove updateIndex action when index is the same
 - show the total number of materials in set and the current index
 - fix fullscreen support
-- add ability to change lattice vectors in the 3D editor with a mouse
+- add ability to change lattice vectors in the 3D editor with a mouse:
+  - two modes: preserving basis in cartesian coordinates, and changing basis according to the new lattice vectors
 - highlight atoms in the 3D editor that are selected in the basis editor (and vice versa)
-- add ability to drop files with material structural data in any format to the materials list, and convert them to ESSE Material instances.
-(ESSE JSON and POSCAR parsers already implemented in made.js)
+- add ability to drop files with material structural data in any format to the materials list, and convert them to ESSE Material instances:
+  - ESSE JSON and POSCAR parsers already implemented in made.js
+  - add a skeleton material with (+) button to the materials list (combines functionality of "Edit" -> "Clone" and "I/O" -> "Import...")
-- save the state of Materials Designer (materials from redux store, visual settings) to share materials and visualization via URL link.
+- save the state of Materials Designer to share materials and exact visualization via URL link.
+  - the idea is to be able to share exact copy of the state of the application
+  - materials data is stored in redux store
+  - visualization settings stored in wave.js components, via `useState()` hook

 ## Dependencies